 Why Does It Work?

 The premise behind PRP is that the platelets in your blood have regenerative and healing properties.
-The plasma reduces the speed needed for wounds to heal, incites your body to produce more collagen, and has anti-inflammatory properties.
+The plasma incites your body to produce more collagen and has anti-inflammatory properties.
 As far as under-eye circles go, the idea is that the platelet-rich plasma will induce your under-eye area to create more collagen and blood vessels and thicken the skin there.
 In turn, you not only have new skin with a healthier structure but there will also be more flesh in between your blood vessels under your eyes and the skin of your face.
-Both of those things reduce the appearance of under-eye circles, which has been proven in studies.
-"Platelet-rich plasma may have the potential to improve infraorbital dark circle in terms of color homogeneity of the region," a 2014 study explains.
+Both of those things reduce the appearance of under-eye circles, which has been repeatedly proven in studies.
+According to a 2021 review on PRP treatment of under-eye circles, "the past decade has seen the adoption of this novel therapy around the world."

-Because PRP is composed of your blood and not something foreign, the risk factor for injecting it into your face is significantly less than with fillers, which were previously the standard option for under-eye circles.
+Because PRP is composed of your blood and not something foreign, the risk factor for injecting it into your face may be significantly less than with fillers, which were previously the standard option for under-eye circles.

 In a worst-case scenario, fillers gone wrong in your eye area can cause blindness.
 Filler-related blindness is not frequent, but it’s happened hundreds of times at least.
-PRP, on the other hand, has no associated risks.
-Even if injected incorrectly, it can’t cause blindness.
-And, while fillers can create distance between your blood vessels and your skin, they don’t actually lighten anything; that means that when they dissolve, you’re left right back where you started.
-After four sessions of PRP, the results last up to two years.
-If you get it done once annually, that is purposed to be sufficient to keep the effects indefinitely.
+While this is possible with PRP, as it is with any injections near the eye, it seems to be even less likely than with fillers.
+And, while fillers can create distance between your blood vessels and your skin, they don’t actually lighten anything; that means that when they dissolve, you’re likely left right back where you started.
+After four sessions of PRP, the results are claimed to last up to two years.
+If you get it done once annually, that is purported to be sufficient to keep the effects indefinitely.

 What Happens During a PRP Injections Appointment